Christian-M-Silva/Spider-Man/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- Grid
-- Flexbox
+- Links fragment

 ### What I learned

-I learned how to use flexbox to center elements in a parent div and improved my ability to preview a layout
+I learned to use fragmented links, to use grid and its templates, to use the view port and the importance of good planning in the project

 ## Author